CHANGE IN LISTING ARRANGEMENTS

 Medallion Signature Guarantees

-After the Effective Time, and to effect any such transfer to Cede & Co. or any other person, the Transfer Agent will require a medallion signature guarantee for a transfer of Ordinary Shares by a person holding in ‘registered form’ (save for in circumstances where such Ordinary Shares are transferred by a US resident Shareholder for an amount equal to or less than $10,000, and/or in certain circumstances as the Transfer Agent may determine from time to time.
+With effect from 25 September 2023, to effect any such transfer to Cede & Co. or any other person, the Transfer Agent requires a medallion signature guarantee (“MS Guarantee”) for a transfer of Ordinary Shares by a person holding in ‘registered form’ (save for in circumstances where such Ordinary Shares are transferred by a US resident Shareholder for an amount equal to or less than $10,000, and/or in certain circumstances as the Transfer Agent may determine from time to time).

 This may result in additional costs and delays in transferring such Ordinary Shares, as described in further detail in Part V (Settlement and Dealings in Ordinary Shares following the Settlement System Migration) of the Circular.

 As described in the Circular, from 6.00 a.m.
-BST on the Effective Date (the “Effective Time”), the existing CDI facility will be cancelled and, to facilitate the holders of CDIs continuing to conduct transactions and settle trades placed on the LSE through their interests in Ordinary Shares held through CDIs, each CDI will be automatically replaced with a Depositary Interest (“DI”) issued on a one-for-one basis.
-The DIs will be issued by the DI Depositary, Computershare, through CREST, with the underlying Ordinary Shares held through the DIs being registered in the name of the DTC Nominee.
+BST on the Effective Date (the “Effective Time”), the existing CDI facility was cancelled and, to facilitate the holders of CDIs continuing to conduct transactions and settle trades placed on the LSE through their interests in Ordinary Shares held through CDIs, each CDI was automatically replaced with a Depositary Interest (“DI”) issued on a one-for-one basis.
+The DIs were issued by the DI Depositary, Computershare, through CREST, with the underlying Ordinary Shares held through the DIs being registered in the name of the DTC Nominee.

-On the Effective Date, the ADR Programme will be terminated and all ADSs issued thereunder will be cancelled.
+On the Effective Date, the ADR Programme was terminated and all ADSs issued thereunder were cancelled.

-ADSs are currently held in one of three ways:
+Prior to the Effective Date, ADSs were held in one of three ways:

 • by the DTC Nominee;